paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 Inevitably, baby will drop the ball.
 At this point, encourage him to pick it back up.
 Or he may do this on his own.

 It’s hard to do because a ball rolls, and can be hard to grasp.
-But this gives baby great practice in building hand-eye coordination.
+But **this gives baby great practice in building hand-eye coordination**.

 At the same time, he builds all of the muscles that are involved in the sitting position.